soulefDev/HTML-and-CSS-in-depth/README.md

-here you can see the template assignement : https://soulefdev.github.io/HTML-and-CSS-in-depth/)
+here you can see the template : https://soulefdev.github.io/HTML-and-CSS-in-depth/)